CatenaTools/catena-public-docs/engines/unity/entitlements.md

 ### Server-Side Entitlements

-Some entitlements functionality can only be done on a trusted service, the most important of which being preparing and executing offers.
-A server will prepare offers for a player, then send that offer info to the player - the player then picks the offer that they would like, which is then executed by the server.
+Some entitlements functionality can only be done on a trusted service, most importantly preparing and executing offers.
+A server will prepare offers for a player, then send that offer info to the player.
+The player then picks the offer that they would like, which is then executed by the server.

-The following steps are for code that should only be executed on a dedicated server build, which needs to include a valid API Key.
-How that server gets the API key is up to you - the following steps are for creating and executing an offer on a dedicated server with an API key set up.
+The following steps are for code that should only be executed on a dedicated server build, which needs to include a valid [API Key](../../features/api-keys/).
+The following steps are for creating and executing an offer on a dedicated server with an API key set up.

 1. Create an empty `GameObject` in your Scene.
     1. Rename this `GameObject` to `CatenaServerEntitlements`.